infodusha/my-ip/README.md

 # my-ip

-Simple go webserver that servers your ip
+Simple go webserver that shows your ip